Electric Power Systems Partnership

 Join the Program

 Joining the SF6 Emissions Reduction Partnership for Electric Power Systems can save money and provide your organization with recognition from the EPA as a leader in the effort to reduce greenhouse gas emissions.
 By becoming a partner, you join a group of electric utilities committed to voluntary and cost-effective pollution prevention.
-After joining the partnership, you will be kept up-to-date on partnership activities and be provided information and assistance to pursue your emissions reduction goals.
-Voluntary reports submitted under the Partnership to provide SF6 emission estimates for the previous calendar year are due to EPA on March 31st annually.

 This page provides links to non-EPA websites.